The Peloponnese is one of my favourite areas in Greece. This guide will show you what to see and things to do in Peloponnese Greece.

 The Peloponnese in Greece is a huge region, packed full of things to see and do.
 Here's how to get to there, and some of the things to do in the Peloponnese when you arrive.

-How to get from Athens Airport to Patras in Greece
+2. How to get from Athens to Patras

 The Peloponnese in Greece is a popular destination for cyclists.
 I've cycled there a few times myself now, the last occasion being a month long bike tour of the Peloponnese.
 If you're planning to cycle around the Peloponnese, make sure to read this guide first!